Neuro-Spectral Architectures for Causal Physics-Informed Networks: Introduction

-We propose \textbf{\method{}} a new family of \textbf{Neu}ro-\textbf{S}pectral \textbf{A}rchitectures, specialized towards solving space-inhomogeneous and/or nonlinear time-dependent PDEs. \method{} uses the spectral decomposition to obtain a method-of-lines \citep{leveque2007finite,schiesser2012numericalmethodoflines} discretization of a PDE into a large system of ODEs, which it subsequently models with a Neural ODE (NODE)~\cite{chen2019neural} (see Fig. \ref{fig:neuro_spectral_diagram}).
-Figure~\ref{fig: teaser} showcases \method{}'s results on a 2D wave propagation task, demonstrating significant improvements over prior methods in accuracy, speed, and temporal consistency.
-Our contributions may be summarized as follows. \begin{itemize} \item \textit{Causality.} \method~is, to the best of our knowledge, the first instance of a spectral-method-based architecture for Neural PDEs.
-As a consequence, they inherit the causal structure of classical methods, including exact initial conditions and uniqueness, while retaining a data-friendly, mesh-less representation; \item \textit{Spectral fidelity.} The choice of global spectral bases allows \method~to overcome the spectral bias commonly attributed to MLP-PINNs, constituting a theoretically-motivated alternative to Fourier-Feature Networks. \item \textit{Learnable representations.} Besides automatic compliance with initial conditions, \method~is also able to enforce boundary conditions by an appropriate choice of basis; conversely, it may dynamically learn an optimal Hilbert space basis for representing solutions. \item \textit{Analytical initialization.} Their interpretable structure as a neural extension of spectral methods allows for a specialized initialization scheme, whereby networks are initialized as the solution for closely related linear homogeneous problems, at no training cost. \item \textit{Time-extrapolation.} NeuSA displays strong time-extrapolating performance as a consequence of its causal nature, enabling the simulation of autonomous dynamics beyond training intervals. \end{itemize}
+We propose \textbf{\method{}} a new family of \textbf{Neu}ro-\textbf{S}pectral \textbf{A}rchitectures designed for solving space-inhomogeneous and/or nonlinear time-dependent PDEs. \method{} uses the spectral decomposition to obtain a method-of-lines \citep{leveque2007finite,schiesser2012numericalmethodoflines} discretization of a PDE into a large system of ODEs, which is then modeled using a Neural ODE (NODE)~\cite{chen2019neural} (see \autoref{fig:neuro_spectral_diagram}). \autoref{fig:teaser} showcases \method{}'s results on a 2D wave propagation task, demonstrating significant improvements over prior methods in accuracy, speed, and temporal consistency.
+Our contributions may be summarized as follows. \begin{itemize} \item \textit{Causality.} \method~is a spectral-method-based architecture for neural PDEs, such as \cite{du2024neural}.
+Consequently, it inherits the causal structure of classical methods, including exact initial conditions and uniqueness, while retaining a data-friendly, mesh-less representation. \item \textit{Spectral fidelity.} The choice of global spectral bases allows \method~to overcome the spectral bias commonly attributed to MLP-PINNs, offering a theoretically-motivated alternative to Fourier-Feature Networks. \item \textit{Analytical initialization.} The interpretable structure of \method{} as a neural extension of spectral methods enables specialized initialization schemes in which networks are initialized as the solution of closely related linear homogeneous problems, at no training cost. \item \textit{Time-extrapolation.} Due to its causal formulation, \method{} displays strong time-extrapolating performance, enabling simulation beyond training intervals. \end{itemize}